SuddenGunter/dotfiles/README.md

 # dotfiles

 My arch linux desktop config files.
-Just backuping things for myself
+Just making a backup of them for myself.